Stratus3D/dotfiles/README.md

 * `set -o pipefail` - Causes any non-zero exit status in a pipeline to be the exit status of the entire pipeline. http://redsymbol.net/articles/unofficial-bash-strict-mode/

+AWK and sed

+* `#!/usr/bin/sed 1d .` - prints all but the first line of the sed file.

 ### Software
 This is software that I need for my day-to-day programming work.
 I try to keep this list updated with the latest software I am using.
 This allows me to quickly setup new development machines.
 I am developing a script named checkenv.sh that will verify everything is setup properly.